mhbeals/scissorsandpaste/README.md

 Scissors & Paste
 ===========================

-A collection of transcriptions from British newspapers (1789-1850) on migration and colonial settlement, including settlement to the United States, alongside their originals from colonial and American newspapers.
+A collection of transcriptions from British newspapers (1789-1850) alongside originals from colonial and American newspapers, where relevant.

 ####HTML Search Interface